-While hidecan was designed with the goal of representing GWAS and DE results with lists of candidate genes, in principle it can be used to visualise any genomic feature that can be mapped to a physical location on the genome; for example significant QTLs, HiC data etc. To facilitate this, it is possible to add one or more custom data types into a hidecan plot.
+While hidecan was designed with the goal of representing GWAS and DE results with lists of candidate genes, in principle it can be used to visualise any genomic feature that can be mapped to a physical location on the genome; for example significant methylation sites, transposable elements location, chromatin accessibility data etc. To facilitate this, it is possible to add one or more custom data types into a hidecan plot.

-Let us start by simulating a new set of results – for simplicity we’ll assume that we have results from a QTL mapping on the same markers that were used for the GWAS analysis:
+Let us start by simulating a new set of results – for simplicity we’ll assume that we have results from a DNA methylation study on the same markers that were used for the GWAS analysis:

 x <- get_example_data()